 Pros

-- You can get cash fast, especially if you pay the instant transfer fee
+• You can get cash fast, especially if you pay the instant transfer fee

-- Overdraft fees are expensive and ongoing.
+• Overdraft fees are expensive and ongoing.
 A same-day loan can help you avoid the costs, and you might not pay interest or fees on the loan.

-- They are usually easy to qualify for and don’t require a credit check.
+• They are usually easy to qualify for and don’t require a credit check.
+You don’t need good credit to use cash advance apps; they use your bank account history instead.

 Cons

-- The fees for instant loan apps transfers are usually high.
+• The fees for instant loan apps transfers are usually high.

 Borrowing money isn’t always the ideal option, but sometimes it’s inevitable.
 For example, it might be worth it to avoid overdraft fees or paying a bill late.
-However, there are ways to ensure you use money lending apps wisely.
+However, there are ways to ensure you use money-lending apps wisely.

 How to Pay Off Instant Loans Faster

-Most of the cash advance loans I talked about here don’t charge interest, so there’s no harm in waiting until your payday, but debt feels burdensome.
-If you don’t like debt hanging over your shoulders, here are a few ways to pay them off faster.
+Most of the instant loan apps I talked about here don’t charge interest, so there’s no harm in waiting until your payday, but debt feels burdensome.

 Should You Use an Instant 100 Dollar Loan App?